 Some of our approaches for the 15th ptc are:

 - Our publications are preferably printed on paper from sustainable sources or on recycled paper.
 For example, we use paper certified with the “Blauer Engel” or FSC.
 First, however, we check where we can avoid or reduce printing.

 - The conference proceedings with all abstracts and papers is no longer printed.
 It is available via smartphone app only.

 - In order to reduce the inevitable amount of food leftovers, agreements are made with caterers that each participant will be satisfied, but that individual components of the meals may not be available by the end of the meals.
 Of course, the highest goal is the satisfaction of the participants.

 - We make sure that our venues use sustainable and economical technology.
 The Estrel, for example, uses LED technology for its lighting, which is not only energy-saving but also more durable than conventional systems.
 We will also pay attention to this when it comes to the technology for the Dinner Invitation.

 - Large areas of carpet will be covered with carpet tiles.
 Unlike the roller carpet used in recent years and in small areas, carpet tiles are reusable and therefore generate significantly less waste.

 - The conference bag will be a fabric bag that is either fair manufactured or complies with an Oeko-Tex standard.
-The aim is to donate bags returned after the event to an interested social institution.

 - The CO2 "produced" by the ptc is calculated independently and offset by donations to environmental projects.